 *Innumerable names – God, Love, Nature, etc. – may be used to signify that Source or any of its infinite aspects.
 Or as in the Jewish tradition it may be acknowledged that no name can denominate “That” which is beyond conception or expression – since naming limits the illimitable and ineffable Infinite Reality.

-Ron’s Commentary on Purpose of Life.
+Ron’s Comments on Life’s Purpose

 Have you ever reflected on whether human life is purposeful – individually or collectively?

 “Why was I born?
 Why am I living?”

 Or “What is the meaning of life?”

 According to the Dalai Lama “What is the purpose of life?” is the “one great question [which] underlies our experience, whether we think about it or not”.
 And since my midlife change of life, I’ve found that reflecting about our life’s purpose, if any, has sparked a very helpful process of finding ever expanding happiness.

 So today I’m sharing the foregoing quotations and essay/poem to help us consider perennial questions about ‘purpose’ or ‘meaning’ of life.